jp-wright/nfl_betting_market_analysis/README.md

 The cover and over/under classes are very close to being ideally balanced, but the classes for a home team vs. a road team winning are slightly imbalanced.
 Regardless of year range, the home team wins at roughly a 58% to 42% rate compared to the road team.

 This imbalance is not drastic, but does mean that stratification during train-test splitting to ensure both the train and the test splits receive an equal ratio of each class is wise.
 Other class imbalance fixes attempted were using the cost-minimizing `'balanced'` class weighting in the Random Forest model, which made substantial difference in the efficacy of the model.
 Alternatively, the oversampling SMOTE package by __imblearn__ was used for the GBC and SVC models.
-Its impact was mixed, offering a few percentage points of improvement or negation for the Receiver Operating Characteristic Area Under the Curve (AUC).
+Its impact was typically mild, but always positive, offering a few percentage points of improvement for the Receiver Operating Characteristic Area Under the Curve (AUC).
 In particular, the Gradient Boosted Tree classifier by __XGBoost__ handled the 58/42 class imbalance rather well out of the box.
 The full breakdown of classes is shown below for reference.

 ###### Class Ratios
 Target | Data | Majority Class | Minority Class | Majority % | Minority % | Counts